Theratechnologies Inc. (THTX) CEO Paul Lévesque on Q1 2020 Results - Earnings Call Transcript

 Unidentified Analyst

-Hello, Paul and Philippe and the technology team.
+Hello, Paul and Philippe and Theratechnologies team.
 This is Adam on for Edward.
 I just have a few questions for you guys.
 The first is if you could comment on the status of conversion rate from EGRIFTA to EGRIFTA SV.
 And has this process slowed at all during the pandemic?
 And kind of what are you -- do you have any numbers on what percentage of the existing EGRIFTA users are now on the SV formulation?

 Paul Lévesque